Parable of the Ten Virgins

 Several different meanings can be drawn from the parable of the ten virgins.
 The overall lesson, however, given the Biblical context, is that Christians must always be spiritually prepared to meet Jesus.
 Wise believers are those who always dedicate themselves to serving God and fulfilling his will (Matthew 24:45 - 47).

-In our parable, the five foolish of the ten virgins represent Christians who are spiritually not ready to meet Jesus.
-Some of them, believing the Lord will not notice, render themselves unprepared by indulging in sin (Matthew 24:48 - 51).
-Still others, like the lukewarm Laodicean church (Revelation 3:14 - 18), have grown self-satisfied and spiritually stagnant.
-They only have enough "oil" to last a short time.
+In this parable, the five foolish of the ten virgins represent Christians who are spiritually not ready to meet Jesus.
+Some of them, believing the Lord will not notice, make themselves unprepared for his arrival by indulging in sin.

 Recommended Articles